EmpireCTF/empirectf/writeups/2019-02-01-nullcon-HackIM/README.md

 Note: we need to change all these things:

-1. switch statement, which is useless
+1. `switch` instruction, which is useless
 2. all arithmetic operation must have a `%0x100` after it
 3. all memory read/write to array accessing
 4. all conditional jumps to print negation of the condition